-Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities Social workers understand that evaluation is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations and communities.
-Social workers recognize the importance of evaluating processes and outcomes to advance practice, policy, and service delivery effectiveness.
-Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge in evaluating outcomes.
-Social workers understand qualitative and quantitative methods for evaluating outcomes and practice effectiveness.
-Social workers:
+Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities

+- Social workers understand that evaluation is an ongoing component of the dynamic and interactive process of social work practice with and on behalf of diverse individuals, families, groups, organizations, and communities. - Social workers evaluate processes and outcomes to increase practice, policy, and service delivery effectiveness. - Social workers apply anti-racist and anti-oppressive perspectives in evaluating outcomes. - Social workers understand theories of human behavior and person-in-environment, as well as interprofessional conceptual frameworks, and critically evaluate and apply this knowledge in evaluating outcomes. - Social workers use qualitative and quantitative methods for evaluating outcomes and practice effectiveness.

-Behaviors Selected Tasks and Activities Methods of Evaluation
+Behaviors Selected Tasks and Activities Methods of Evaluation Social workers select and use culturally responsive methods for evaluation of outcomes.
+Social workers critically analyze outcomes and apply evaluation findings to improve practice effectiveness with individuals, families, groups, organizations, and communities.

-Select and use appropriate

-methods for evaluation of

-outcomes;

-apply knowledge of human

-behavior and the social

-environment, personin

-environment, and other

-multidisciplinary theoretical

-frameworks in the evaluation of

-outcomes;

-critically analyze, monitor, and

-evaluate intervention and

-program processes and

-outcomes; and

-apply evaluation findings to

-improve practice effectiveness

-at the micro, mezzo, and macro

-levels.